WLR FM

 WLR FM, or more commonly WLR (Waterford Local Radio) is the local radio station covering Waterford City and County, Ireland.
 It was named the IMRO (Irish Music Rights Organisation) "Local Station of the Year" in 2019, 2020, 2021, 2022 and 2024.
 In addition to the official franchise area, the station also has a considerable listenership in South County Kilkenny and East County Cork.
-Licensed by the Broadcasting Commission of Ireland since 1989, WLR had previously been a pirate radio station.
+Licensed by the Broadcasting Commission of Ireland since 1989, WLR was originally a pirate radio station.

 WLR broadcasts on three frequencies: 95.1 MHz for most of the county (and a low-power transmitter also on 95.1 MHz for Waterford city centre), 97.5 MHz for Waterford city and much of East Waterford, and a low-power transmitter on 94.8 MHz to cover the East Waterford coast.
 In September 2018, WLR launched a new Country and Irish digital radio station Absolute Irish Radio.

 History

 The original WLR, which was a pirate station, launched on 23 June 1978 broadcasting from the garage of Rick Whelan at Killotteran just outside the city.
-This unlicensed operation was one of the longest lasting in the country and continued for just over a decade until its closure at the end of 1988 – new radio licences were to be awarded by the then IRTC (now BCI) in 1989.
+This unlicensed operation was one of the longest lasting in the country and continued for just over a decade until its closure at the end of 1988 – new radio licences were to be awarded by the then IRTC (now Broadcasting Authority of Ireland) in 1989.

 WLR, with a number of local businessmen on board formed a consortium to apply for the franchise to broadcast to Waterford city and county.
 This application had competition from two other applicants, one (Deise Broadcasting Company) involved former pirate ABC Radio and local business people, and another application (Waterford Radio/WRFM) which was backed by the then Waterford Foods and The Munster Express newspaper.
 The IRTC held oral hearings for the Waterford licence at the Tower Hotel in Waterford city on 27 April 1989 where all three applicants presented their case.

-Shortly afterwards it was announced WLR's consortium was victorious.
-The licensed WLR FM launched on 8 September 1989 from studios on Georges Street above the Georges Court Shopping Centre in Waterford City.
+The WLR consortium won and the licensed WLR FM launched on 8 September 1989 from studios on Georges Street above the Georges Court Shopping Centre in Waterford City.
 The station broadcast from these studios for many years until the building of the present purpose-built Broadcast Centre, at Ardkeen, Waterford.
 The station's licence has been unchallenged on subsequent renewals.

 The station was 75% owned by Thomas Crosbie Holdings until that company went into receivership in March 2013.
 The 75% stake was acquired by Landmark Media Investments.
-In December 2017, a sale of the 75% stake to The Irish Times was agreed pending regulatory approval.
-In July 2018, the sale of the station to The Irish Times was complete.
+In December 2017, a sale of the 75% stake to The Irish Times newspaper was agreed pending regulatory approval.
+In July 2018, the sale of the station to the newspaper was complete.